Headache for Ardern, Little as UK government clears Huawei

 Earlier, GCSB Minister Andrew Little said there was no ban on Huawei per se.
 Rather, the GCSB vetted telcos' proposed network upgrades on a project-by-project basis.

-It was possible that a revised Spark/Huawei proposal could gain GCSB clearance, Little said.
+It was possible that a revised Spark/Huawei proposal could gain GCSB clearance, Little said, if they made technical tweaks that satisfied the security agency.

+That stance gives him wiggle room to let Huawei back in without any policy change.

 Although the decision to block Huawei from Spark's pending 5G mobile network upgrade coincided with a US campaign to pressure allies to drop the Chinese telco maker - which it alleges colludes with the Chinese government on espionage - Little said NZ made an independent decision.